mit-crpg/OpenMOC/docs/source/devguide/style_guide.rst

 In order to keep the OpenMOC code base consistent in style, this guide specifies a number of rules which should be adhered to when modified existing code or adding new code in OpenMC.
+This guide should mostly agree with the `Google style guides`_ for Python and C++.

 -------------
 General Rules